Skip to content

 Countries Austria;

-Topics Care economy; Care inequalities; Care innovations; Care integration/ coordination; Care work and migration; Co-production in LTC; Community-based LTC; COVID-19 and other infectious diseases and LTC; Dementia care and support; End-of-life care and LTC; Evaluation of LTC systems and services; Financing LTC; Gender and care; Governance and LTC systems organisation; Healthcare access in LTC; Local care ecosystems; LTC and people with mental health conditions; LTC and younger people; LTC Policy; LTC Reforms; LTC Systems; LTC Workforce; New models of care; Outcome measurement in LTC; Prevention and rehabilitation and LTC; Quality and accreditation for LTC services; Residential LTC services; Rights and people’s voices in LTC systems; Social Innovation in LTC; Survey measures; Technology and LTC; Unmet needs; Unpaid / informal care;
+Topics Care economy; Care inequalities; Care innovations; Care integration/ coordination; Care work and migration; Co-production in LTC; Community-based LTC; COVID-19 and other infectious diseases and LTC; Dementia care and support; Ecosystems of care; End-of-life care and LTC; Evaluation of LTC systems and services; Financing LTC; Gender and care; Governance and LTC systems organisation; Healthcare access in LTC; LTC and people with mental health conditions; LTC and younger people; LTC Policy; LTC Reforms; LTC Systems; LTC Workforce; New models of care; Outcome measurement in LTC; Prevention and rehabilitation and LTC; Quality regulation and accreditation for LTC services; Residential LTC services; Rights and people’s voices in LTC systems; Social Innovation in LTC; Survey measures; Technology and LTC; Unmet needs; Unpaid / informal care;

 Methods Analysis of administrative data; Co-production methods; Comparative policy analysis; Document analysis; Knowledge-exchange; Literature reviews and synthesis; Mixed methods; Policy analysis; Qualitative studies; Research ethics; Simulation models; Surveys; Theory of Change;